|

 BYE-LAWS

-the Borough of Blackpool, acting by the Council,
+Borough of Blackpool, acting by the Council, with

 BATHING MACHINES

-1.—A person letting or attending a Bathing Machine
+person letting or attending a Bathing Machine shall

-shall not cause or allow such Machine to be let for hire on
+not cause or allow such Machine to be let for hire on any

-bye-law, shall be liable for every such offence to a penalty of
+shall be liable for every such offence to a penalty of forty

-forty shillings.
-Provided, nevertheless, that the Justices or
+shillings.
+Provided, nevertheless, that the Justices or Court

-Court before whom any complaint may be made or any
+before whom any complaint may be made or any proceedings

-proceedings may be taken in respect of any such offence, may, if
+may be taken in respect of any such offence, may, if they

-they think fit, adjudge the payment as a penalty of any sum
+think fit, adjudge the payment as a penalty of any sum less

-less than the full amount of the penalty imposed by this
+than the full amount of the penalty imposed by this bye-law.

-Mayor of Blackpool, this second day of May, one
+of Blackpool, this second day of May, one thou

 HENRY HALL, Mayor.